PengchengAi/VerilogEx/README.md

 ## Introduction

-Verilog exercises for 2017 Electronics Design Contest.
+Verilog exercises for the 2017 Electronics Design Contest.

 ## Requirement